 This post is going to be all about ferrets and their spines.
 I will cover everything you need to know to give you a satisfying, fact-based answer.

-The short of it is this: Ferrets do have spines, but unlike ours, it’s extremely flexible, which is why they’re so bendy.
+What I discovered is that ferrets do indeed have spines, but unlike ours, it’s extremely flexible, which is why they’re so bendy.
 The fact that their spine is so bendy is an evolutionary adaptation that allows them to chase rodents into their burrows and tunnels underground when they are hunting.
 It also allows them to quickly change direction while they’re running.

 Do ferrets have a spine?